-This field study is conducted at the Tribune Unit of the Kansas State University Southwest Research-Extension Center.
-Fertilizer treatments initiated in 1961 are N rates of 0, 40, 80, 120, 160, and 200 lb/a N without P and K; with 40 lb/a $P_2O_5$ and zero K; and with 40 lb/a $P_2O_5$ and Ulysses silt loam.
-Sorghum (Pioneer 85G46 in 2008-2011, Pioneer 84G62 in 2012-2014, Pioneer 86G32 in 2015, and Pioneer 84G62 in 2016-2017) was planted in late May or early June.
+This field study is conducted at the Tribune, KS, unit of the Kansas State University Southwest Research-Extension Center.
+Fertilizer treatments initiated in 1961 are N rates of 0, 40, 80, 120, 160, and 200 lb/a of N without P and K; with 40 lb/a of P_2O_5 and zero K; and with 40 lb/a of P_2O_5 and 40 lb/a of K_2O .
+All fertilizers are broadcast by hand in the spring and incorporated before planting.
+The soil is a Ulysses silt loam.
+Sorghum (Pioneer 85G46 in 2008-2011, Pioneer 84G62 in 2012-2014, Pioneer 86G32 in 2015, and Pioneer 84G62 in 2016 and 2017) was planted in late May or early June.
 Irrigation is used to minimize water stress.
 Sprinkler irrigation has been used since 2001.
 The center two rows of each plot are machine harvested after physiological maturity.
 Grain yields are adjusted to 12.5% moisture.
-Grain samples were collected at harvest, dried, ground, and analyzed for N, P, and K concentrations.
+Grain samples were collected at harvest, dried, ground and analyzed for N, P, and K concentrations.
 Grain N, P, and K content (lb/bu) and removal (lb/a) were calculated.
-Apparent fertilizer N recovery in the grain (AFNRg) was calculated as N uptake in treatments receiving N fertilizer minus N uptake in the unfertilized control divided by N rate.
-The same approach was used to calculate apparent fertilizer P recovery in the grain (AFPRg) and apparent fertilizer K recovery (AFKRg).

-Aerial application of insecticide was used for control of grasshoppers on July 18 and hail damage occurred on August 18.
+Apparent fertilizer N recovery in the grain (AFNR_g) was calculated as N uptake in treatments receiving N fertilizer minus N uptake in the unfertilized control divided by N rate.
+The same approach was used to calculate apparent fertilizer P recovery in the grain (AFPR_g) and apparent fertilizer K recovery (AFKR_g).
+Aerial application for grasshoppers was applied on July 18 and hail damage occurred on August 18.